NFL LEGEND JIM BROWN: HE RAN AGAINST THE WIND!

 One evening a mother from Mayfair showed up with her son and left him to join us.
 It didn’t go well for her son.
 We roughed him up pretty good and he ran home with tears in his eyes.

-The next day she brought him back again and left him to fend for himself.
+The next day she brought the son back again and left him to fend for himself.
 This time he would return home with a bloody nose.
 The very next day she returned with him again, but this time Avatus Stone was with them.

 Avatus, took charge of the field with pass catching drills and taught us defensive passing skills.
 The little kid had no more problems from us.

-Avatus and I would later become great friends, his wife Carrie and my wife Hattie were PE teachers at McKinley Tech High School in NE DC.
+Avatus and I would later become great friends, his wife Carrie and my wife Hattie were Physical Education teachers at McKinley Tech High School in NE DC.
 We hung out on his boat on the weekends, and there were the dinner parties at their home in SW DC.

-He knew Jim and I were good friends.
-He asked me to set up a meeting for the two of them.
-No problem, Jim would becoming to DC in a couple of weeks for a fund raiser for Kids In Trouble, Inc.
+Avatus knew Jim and I were good friends.
+One day he asked me to set up a meeting for the two of them.
+No problem, Jim would becoming to DC in a couple of weeks for a fund raiser for my non-profit Kids In Trouble, Inc.

 CONGRESSMAN LOU STOKES & JIM BROWN ON THE HILL